17 Fads of the 60s as Remembered

 3. Motown Music

 Motown music was significant in the 1960s because it brought about the racial integration of pop music.
 According to Wikipedia, it began when Motown Records was founded on April 14, 1960, in Detroit.
-Known for its "soul music," Motown Records achieved its first success with the 1961 release of "Please Mr. Postman" by the Marvelletes.
+Known for its "soul music," Motown Records achieved its first success with the 1961 release of "Please Mr. Postman" by the Marvelettes.
 Diana Ross and the Supremes were undoubtedly one of the greatest Motown artists.
 When I went to college I bought many of the Supremes early albums, and I also enjoyed hits by the Four Tops, Temptations, Miracles, and Martha and the Vandellas.

 4. The Limbo Rock

 I will always remember doing this dance at my senior class banquet right before graduation.
-The Limbo was a form of dance which originated on the island of Trinidad.
+The Limbo was a form of dance that originated on the island of Trinidad.
 In the U.S. it became popular in early 1962 with the release of "Limbo Rock" by Chubby Checker.
-When doing this dance, you had to go under a stick in single file by bending your knees and back, and by moving under as it was slowly lowered by two people.
-I doubt I could do the dance now, but when I did it back in 1962, the limbo stick was two and one-half feet off the ground.
+When doing this dance, you had to go under a stick in a single file by bending your knees and back, and by moving under as it was slowly lowered by two people.
+I doubt I could dance that now, but when I did it back in 1962, the limbo stick was two and one-half feet off the ground.